 Verse 24 tells us that right now those who trust in Jesus are "being justified freely by His grace."
-Biblically speaking, to "justify" a person is to treat them as if they've always been just, and righteous, and sinless.
+Biblically speaking, to "justify" a person is to view that person as if they've always been just, and righteous, and sinless.

-It's to be viewed by God just-as-if-I'd never sinned.
-It's how God treats you if you put your faith in Jesus!
+Hey, I've certainly sinned in the past, and as a human being I'm destined to sin in the future, but a person who is justified is treated by God just-as-if-I'd never sinned even though I have and will.
+And this is how God treats you if you've put your faith in Jesus!

-Once, a rich, English gentlemen purchased a Rolls Royce, and had the car shipped to France where he planned a road trip across the continent of Europe.
+Once, a rich, English gentlemen purchased a Rolls Royce, and had the car shipped to France where he planned a road trip across the European continent.

-Yet a few days into his journey, the car broke down.
+Yet a few days into his journey, his new car broke down.
 The man called the dealership back in England to see if they could provide him some assistance.